OjasMor/Traffic_Light_Classifier/README.md

 ## Testing the classifier

-Here is where we test your classification algorithm using our test set of data that we set aside at the beginning of the notebook!
+Here is where we test our classification algorithm using our test set of data that we set aside at the beginning of the notebook!
 This project will be complete once you've pogrammed a "good" classifier.

-A "good" classifier in this case should meet the following criteria (and once it does, feel free to submit your project):
+A "good" classifier in this case should meet the following criteria
 1. Get above 90% classification accuracy.
 2. Never classify a red light as a green light.

 ### Test dataset

-Below, we load in the test dataset, standardize it using the `standardize` function you defined above, and then **shuffle** it; this ensures that order will not play a role in testing accuracy.
+Below, we load in the test dataset, standardize it using the `standardize` function we defined above, and then **shuffle** it; this ensures that order will not play a role in testing accuracy.